ai4society/GenAIResultsComparator/README.md

 # GAICo: GenAI Results Comparator

-_GenAI Results Comparator is a Python library_ to help compare, analyze and visualize outputs from Large Language Models (LLMs), often against a reference text.
+_GenAI Results Comparator, GAICo, is a Python library_ to help compare, analyze and visualize outputs from Large Language Models (LLMs), often against a reference text.
+In doing so, one can use a range of extensible metrics from the literature.

-View the documentation at [ai4society.github.io/projects/GenAIResultsComparator/index.html](https://ai4society.github.io/projects/GenAIResultsComparator/index.html).
+View the documentation at [ai4society.github.io/projects/GenAIResultsComparator](https://ai4society.github.io/projects/GenAIResultsComparator).

 ## Quick Start

 GAICo makes it easy to evaluate and compare LLM outputs.
 For detailed, runnable examples, please refer to our Jupyter Notebooks in the [`examples/`](examples/) folder:

-- [`quickstart.ipynb`](examples/quickstart.ipynb): Rapid hands-on with the _Experiment_ sub-module.
+- [`quickstart.ipynb`](https://github.com/ai4society/GenAIResultsComparator/blob/main/examples/quickstart.ipynb): Rapid hands-on with the _Experiment_ sub-module.
-- [`example-1.ipynb`](examples/example-1.ipynb): For fine-grained usage, this notebook focuses on comparing **multiple model outputs** using a **single metric**.
+- [`example-1.ipynb`](https://github.com/ai4society/GenAIResultsComparator/blob/main/examples/example-1.ipynb): For fine-grained usage, this notebook focuses on comparing **multiple model outputs** using a **single metric**.
-- [`example-2.ipynb`](examples/example-2.ipynb): For fine-grained usage, this notebook demonstrates evaluating a **single model output** across **all available metrics**.
+- [`example-2.ipynb`](https://github.com/ai4society/GenAIResultsComparator/blob/main/examples/example-2.ipynb): For fine-grained usage, this notebook demonstrates evaluating a **single model output** across **all available metrics**.

 ## Streamlined Workflow with _`Experiment`_